NathanChacon/weather/README.md

 # About The Project
-* Search for weather information typing the location that you want.
+* Search for weather information by typing the location that you want.
 Example: Lisboa, Moscow

 # Built With
 * JS